adey-px/RangaSpringProject/section04-springframe/advan-spring.md

 import jakarta.annotation.PreDestroy;

 // @PostConstruct is used for inital process like fetching data from db
+// - it executes after dependency injection is done to perform any initializatn
 // @PreDestroy is used for releasing any resources from the context
 @Component
 class SomeDependency {
 	public void getReady() {